MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMSoftwareUpdateDeployment.md

 ```

 ### Example 2: Remove all software deployments associated to a collection
-This example removes all software update deployments associated to a collection by the CollectionId.
+This example removes all software update deployments associated to a collection by its CollectionId.
 ```
 PS XYZ:\> Get-CMSoftwareUpdateDeployment -CollectionId "P01003AE" | Remove-CMSoftwareUpdateDeployment
 ```